Skip to main content

 Some of the language used in privacy notices can be specialised.
 The Information Commissioner's website provides a useful introduction to key terms and concepts.

-The Scottish Parliament is hosting the 2023 Business in Parliament Conference which provides an opportunity for Members and representatives from the business sector in Scotland to come together to discuss business issues.
-This event will take place in a hybrid format with participants attending in person and remotely via video conferencing.
-Images of speakers and attendees and what they say during the formal conference sessions (whether attending in person or virtually) will be recorded and will be made public after the event on the Business in Parliament website and excerpts or full sessions may be made available via online video conferencing platforms or Scottish Parliament social media platforms.
+The Scottish Parliament is hosting the 2024 Business in the Parliament Conference which provides an opportunity for Members and representatives from the business sector in Scotland to come together to discuss business issues.
+Participants will be attending in person.
+As well as registration information, images of speakers and attendees will be taken and footage of the event including what speakers and attendees say during the formal conference sessions will be recorded and will be made public after the event as on demand footage on the Business in the Parliament website and SPTV and excerpts or full sessions will be made available via online video conferencing platforms and Scottish Parliament social media platforms .
+The names and organisations of participants (including their chosen panel sessions) will be listed in the conference programme, available in paper format to those attending the conference to facilitate the organisation of panel sessions and support networking opportunities.

 CCTV is also recorded in and around the building.
 Please refer to our specific privacy notice relating to CCTV.